Eddie Albert: Activism and interests

 Albert was also a director of the U.S. Council on Refugees.

 Beginning in the 1940s, Eddie Albert Productions produced films for various US corporations, as well as documentaries such as Human Beginnings (a for-its-time controversial sex-education film) and Human Growth.

 In 1971 he starred in an industrial film sponsored and promoted by a major logging and forest products concern called Weyerhaeuser Company. which emphasized the Pacific Northwest.
-Shot partly amid old growth timber and narrated soley by Albert, the film documented industrial methods of handling such trees for market.
+Shot partly amid old growth timber and narrated solely by Albert, the film documented industrial methods of handling such trees for market.
 It also shows re-planted clear cuts and emphasized "the need for advanced lumber production in response to rapidly increasing population," according to the Texas Archive of the Moving Image.